AMDmi3/opening_hours.js/README.md

 ### NodeJS developer

-This library is on packaged with npm under the name [opening_hours](https://www.npmjs.org/package/opening_hours) so you should have no problem using it.
+This library is packaged with npm and is available under the name [opening_hours](https://www.npmjs.org/package/opening_hours) so you should have no problems using it.

 ## Synopsis